bilkoh/stranger-ttys/posts/security-onion-proxmox-open-vswitch.md

 VII.
 [Reference](#reference)

+### Intro
+I've decided to add a threat lab to my virtualized environment.
+I'm starting with Security Onion as the basis for this.
+It was tricky to set it up in proxmox, mostly because Security Onion requires access to a span port.
+So this is an outline on how I get it working.

 ### <a name="shouts"></a> Shouts
 A big shout out to [Black Hills Information Security](https://www.blackhillsinfosec.com) / [Active Measures](https://www.activecountermeasures.com/).
 I was turned on to Security Onion by them.
 Most of the ideas I have for this threat lab is being generated from their content.